WottonParibasTest/BNP_Paribas_Test/wottontest/ReadMe.txt

 Other Notes:
-Since completing this Java test, as the role required the ability to develop in multiple languages, I thought I may take the opportunity to demostrate this.
+Since completing this Java test, as the role required the ability to develop in multiple languages, I thought I may take the opportunity to demonstrate this.
 So additionally I did the test in C# and Python.
 For the different versions see:

 The original Java version of the test I did is at: https://github.com/WottonParibasTest/BNP_Paribas_Test.git